 My clan is rather modern, though we’re not on television.
 I was born in India, raised Hindu, in Poughkeepsie, NY, by a stay-at-home mother and grandmother.
 My husband is Puerto Rican, Lutheran, born and raised in the Bronx.
 After we got married at the County Clerk’s office in Brooklyn Heights, I left my decade-long adopted neighborhood of Brooklyn to live in Kingsbridge Heights, or as I call it “Riverdale-adjacent” in the Bronx.

-On the one-hour Express Bus ride to work I looked at children, playing in Central Park, in fancier strollers and coats that we couldn’t afford, filled me with angst.
+The one-hour Express Bus ride to work, during which I looked at children, playing in Central Park, in fancier strollers and coats that we couldn’t afford, filled me with angst.
 More so, I wished to be able to be the mom who could have the time to go to the park, and afford to live in a neighborhood with nicer playgrounds.

 A few years before, I lived in Babyville, Brooklyn--on the edge of Park Slope, Fort Greene & Prospect Heights.
 Yet, motherhood was another planet that I didn’t live on.
 I may have huffed at a few overly bulky strollers pushed by people who didn’t think anyone else needed the sidewalk.
 I may have even puffed at some moms who asked patrons at an outdoor beer garden to stop smoking, acknowledging that even as a non-smoker, I wanted adults to be allowed to smoke al fresca.
 Really—I was jealous.
 Sitting in a cafe, where I would work or read quietly, I longed to be a parent with a baby in a high chair.